JacobSkigen/JacobSkigen.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Biomedical Engineering, University of Delaware, 2026 (expected)
-* M.S. in Jekyll, GitHub University, 2014
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Biomedical and Health Engineering, North Carolina State University and University of North Carolina at Chapel Hill, 2020

 Work experience
 ======